msftcangoblowm/wreck/docs/contributing.rst

 do the work and submit a PR, in a branch, with a mention to the issue.

 The trick is to keep the commit scope as small as possible.
 Ideally should do only one thing.

+PR should come with:

+- unittests

+- Sphinx in-code documentation.
+Not dependent upon :ref:`sphinx-ext-napoleon:overview`

+If an issue or PR is not dealt with in a timely manner, optionally can send a reminder to maintainer on mastodon

 New features
 """""""""""""